alvisespano/Lw/README.md

     g 11
 ```

-which computes a partially-applied functional value that is *missing* the last argument.
+which computes a partially-applied functional value that is *missing the last argument*.
 Recursion works as usual, as well as conditional expressions:

 ```ocaml